 Click Next to begin installing Blade CLI/Liferay Workspace on your computer.

 That’s it!
 Blade CLI is installed on your machine!
 If you specified a location to initialize a Liferay Workspace folder, that is also available.

-If you’re using macOS, you could experience an issue where the
+If you’re using macOS or Linux, you could experience an issue where the

-bin folder, execute the following command in your terminal:
+bin folder, execute the appropriate command based on your operating system.

 echo 'export PATH="$PATH:$HOME/Library/PackageManager/bin"' >> ~/.bash_profile